Pitithat-pu/cfdnakit/README.md

 ## Features

 The scope of this R package is to analyse the length of cfDNA fragments.
-The package simplified the process of extracting length of fragments from a BAM file and provide basic functions to explore this characteristic of cfDNA with low-coverage whole-genome sequencing data.
+The package simplifies the process of extracting length of fragments from a BAM file and provide basic functions to explore this characteristic of cfDNA with low-coverage whole-genome sequencing data.
 Moreover, this package utilize quantity of short-fragmented cfDNA to infer copy-number alteration and estimate percentage of tumor-derived cfDNA.

 ### Fragment length distribution and comparison